Deforming convex projective manifolds

 \begin{theorem} Suppose $C=\Omega/\Gamma$ is a generalized cusp.
 Then $C$ contains a generalized cusp $C'=\Omega'/\Gamma$ such that $\PGL(\Omega')$ acts transitively on $\partial\Omega'$. \end{theorem}

-Frequent use is made of the fact that $C$ is {\em maximal} in the sense that, after taking an orientation double cover if needed, $H_{n-1}(C)\cong\ZZ$ where $n=\dim C$.
-An algebraic argument shows (\ref{transgrp}) that if $C=\Omega/\Gamma$ is a generalized cusp then $\Gamma$ has a finite index subgroup that is a lattice in a connected Lie group $T=T(\Gamma)$ that is conjugate into the upper-triangular group.
+An algebraic argument {\edit (\ref{transgrp}) uses $\Gamma$ is virtually nilpotent to show} that if $C=\Omega/\Gamma$ is a generalized cusp then $\Gamma$ has a finite index subgroup that is a lattice in a connected Lie group $T=T(\Gamma)$ that is conjugate into the upper-triangular group.

-Next (\ref{convexTorbit}) shows that the $T$-orbit of some point $p\in\Omega$ is a strictly convex hypersurface $S=T\cdot p$.
-The convex hull of $S$ is a domain $\Omega_T$ and which is preserved by all of $\Gamma$ and we may shrink $C$ to be $\Omega_T/\Gamma$ giving (\ref{homgcuspsthm}).
+Next (\ref{convexTorbit}) shows that the $T$-orbit of some point $p\in\Omega$ is a strictly{\edit-}convex hypersurface $S=T\cdot p$.
+The convex hull of $S$ is a domain $\Omega_T$ that is preserved by all of $\Gamma$, and we may shrink $C$ to be $\Omega_T/\Gamma$ giving (\ref{homgcuspsthm}).

-From (\ref{homgcuspsthm}) it follows that generalized cusps are {\em stable} (\ref{cuspstab}): if $\Gamma$ is deformed to a nearby virtual flag group $\Gamma'$ then $T'=T(\Gamma')$ is a nearby Lie group so $S'=T(\Gamma')\cdot p$ is a nearby strictly convex hypersurface which gives a nearby domain $\Omega_{T'}$ and a nearby generalized cusp $C'=\Omega_{T'}/\Gamma'$.
+From (\ref{homgcuspsthm}) it follows that generalized cusps are {\em stable} (\ref{cuspstab}): if $\Gamma$ is deformed to a nearby virtual flag group $\Gamma'$, then $T'=T(\Gamma')$ is a nearby Lie group, so $S'=T(\Gamma')\cdot p$ is a nearby strictly{\edit-}convex hypersurface which gives a nearby domain $\Omega_{T'}$ and a nearby generalized cusp $C'=\Omega_{T'}/\Gamma'$.

-The convex extension theorem and the stability of generalized cusps implies the main theorem (\ref{deformmfd}).
-In \cite{BCL} generalized cusps are classified and their properties are studied.
+The convex extension theorem and the stability of generalized cusps imply the main theorem (\ref{deformmfd}).
+Ballas, Cooper and Leitner \cite{BCL} classify generalized cusps, and their properties are studied.
 This classification for 3-manifolds is given without proof in section \ref{3mfd}.

 A function is {\em Hessian-convex} if it is smooth and has positive definite Hessian.
 This property is preserved by composition with diffeomorphisms that are close to affine.
-Section \ref{smoothing} contains a theorem about approximating strictly-convex functions on affine manifolds by Hessian-convex ones.
+Section \ref{smoothing} {\edit reviews} various types of convexity and contains a theorem about approximating strictly-convex functions on affine manifolds by Hessian-convex ones.
+As a result, for our purposes {\em strictly} and {\em Hessian} convex are more or less equivalent.
 Section~\ref{sec:Benzecri} is a short proof of Benz{\'e}cri's Theorem.
 We have put these results at the end of the paper with the intention of not breaking the narrative.

 There is an entirely PL approach to (\ref{deformmfd}) which, however, we do not develop in this paper.
 It is based on using the convex hull of the orbit of one point instead of a characteristic surface.